 1. Base software subscription

-Let’s start with the one you know and love.
+Let’s start with the reliable revenue stream you know and love.
 Most SaaS companies will have the majority of revenue made up by what users pay for the base software subscription.
 There are usually different monthly pricing tiers made up of different levels of access.

 The different subscriptions can include certain user counts, usage amounts, storage, etc.